BrockDSL/ArcGIS_Javascript_API_Project/Tutorial/README.md

   </html>
   ```

  2 .
-Now we need to add the links to the esris JavaScript and CSS inside the **head** tags
+Now we need to add the links to the esris JavaScript and CSS inside the **head** tags.
+These references link code written by esri that will apply some styles and functionality to everything for us.
+You can add styles in the future to better suite your application.

   ```html
   <link rel="stylesheet" href="https://js.arcgis.com/4.13/esri/css/main.css">
   <script src="https://js.arcgis.com/4.13/"></script>
   ```

 3 .
 Next is defining and generating the 2D **MapView**.
-The main components that add customization will be the coordinates, basemap and zoom.
+To change the map location you can change the center coordinates and change the zoom levels, another option is changing the theme which is as easy as adjusting the basemap value for any of the follwing defaults provided by esri https://developers.arcgis.com/javascript/3/jsapi/esri.basemaps-amd.html.
 If you notice as well we are going to reference the previous **div ID** as the contianer for the map.
-Add the following inside the **head** tags as well.
+Add the following inside the **head** tags.

   ```html
    <script>